fernandoem88/react-requests-manager/README.md

 npm install --save react-requests-manager
 ```

+## Request vs Process

+Since we will talk a lot about _requests_ and _processes_, let's then clarify the concept for an easy comprehension.

+- a **request** is an action where async tasks will be defined
+- a **process** is just an instance of a given request (we can have many processes of the same request running at the same time in our application)

+for example if we define a _fetchUsers_ request, every time we will call it in our project, the manager will create a new process of the request.
+Each process state will have an impact to the final request state.

 # Common way vs Requests-manager way

 Currently, the common way to manage your async actions is to define a _redux-thunk_ action and dispatch each of its state to _redux_.